Ancient Voices for the Modern Soul

 The Bridegroom Who Gave Everything

 Ephesians 5:25–32 frames all of this: the husband-wife love depicted in the Song is a sign pointing to Christ's love for the Church.
 "Love is as strong as death" (8:6) — and the resurrection proves it.
 Jesus's love was stronger than death.
 The cross is the ultimate act of the Bridegroom giving Himself completely for His Bride.
-The Song teaches you what kind of love He has for you.

-Application: Singles
+For Singles

 Longing Rightly Ordered Toward God